-Come visit us at booth 54, at the ACGME Conference!
-Stop by and complete our 1 question GME survey, and instantly get a free sample, as well as get entered to win a PassportPLUS for your institution, worth $4,500!
+Come visit us at our booth at the 2017 AHME Institute!
+Stop by and complete get your FREE Webinar, instantly get a free sample, as well as get entered to win a PassportPLUS for your institution, worth $4,500!
 We are excited to be here, and can’t wait to meet all of you at our booth!
 Happy Conferencing!

 Did you miss Partners In Medical Education at the AACOM & AODME 2017 Annual Conference?
 No worries…We are still here to support your future program transitions from AOA to ACGME.
 We have a Live Webinar coming up on June 15th “AOA to ACGME – What are you waiting for?” http://shop.partnersinmeded.com/products/live-2017-12/